jeremyosborne/confetti-pigs-in-space/README.md

 ## TODO

-- [ ] Rebuild and post when the game is visibly different.
+- [ ] Rebuild and post when the game is visibly different (prefer automating this process).